Last Updated on October 29, 2023

 - Locked plates specially designed for these fractures

-- Biologic fixation with screws or specialised plates like minimally invasive plate osteosynthesis, least invasive stabilization system
+- Biologic fixation with screws or specialized plates like minimally invasive plate osteosynthesis, the least invasive stabilization system

 External fixation can be